SmartC2Rust: Iterative, Feedback-Driven C-to-Rust Translation via Large Language Models for Safety and Equivalence: Design

-\subsubsection{Merging C code into modules.}
+The goal of Stage (i) is to transform C code for better LLM comprehension.
+It consists of three steps: (1) merging C code into modules for information aggregation, (2) code reordering and macro transformation to provide translation context, and (3) C module segmentation to fit LLM token limits.

-The way functions and types are referenced across files differs significantly between C and Rust.
-In C, declarations are typically separated from definitions: header files contain declarations specifying function names and types, while source files hold the actual definitions and implementations.
-In contrast, Rust uses the \emph{use} keyword to import modules, and functions and variables are both declared and defined within a single module file.
+\subsubsection{Merging C code into modules}

-However, this difference in design philosophy often causes LLMs to fail to convert C code into compilable Rust.
-Since declarations and definitions in the source C code are often distant from one another, LLMs might be unable to maintain both in their context windows.
-Consequently, LLMs often generate definitions based on inferences from the declarations, or they produce inconsistent code that does not align with the original declarations.
+\sys analyzes the C target program to detect the locations of function declarations and definitions, and then merges them by copying the contents of the included files into those containing the \texttt{\#include} directives.
+To avoid conflicts, \sys ensures that the namespaces of static variables and functions are unique.
+It also allows LLMs to reference both declarations and definitions within their context windows, facilitating the generation of accurate Rust code.
+Since Rust does not separate declarations into different files like C, the translated Rust code can be used directly as a Rust module.

-To bring the declarations and definitions closer together, we analyze the C program mainly using ctags~\cite{ctags} to detect the locations of function declarations and definitions.
-For the macro variables and macro functions, we use a custom parser.
-We then merge these by copying the contents of the included files into the files containing the \texttt{\#include} directives.
-During this process, we ensure that the namespaces of static variables and functions are made unique to avoid conflicts.
-This approach allows LLMs to reference both declarations and definitions within their context windows, facilitating the generation of accurate Rust code.
-Since Rust does not require separating declarations into different files like C, the translated Rust code can be directly treated as the source for a Rust module.
+The rationale behind this merging step is to unify how functions and types are referenced across files in C and Rust.
+In C, declarations are typically separated from definitions: header files contain function and type declarations, while source files hold their definitions and implementations.
+In contrast, Rust uses the \emph{use} keyword to import modules, with functions and variables both declared and defined within a single module file.
+The merging step consolidates declarations and definitions in the C source code, facilitating subsequent translation to Rust.